Time of Day

 English Breakfast Tea – What a Jolly Good Drop!

 Start your day the English way with a rich and robust English Breakfast brew!
-Drunk every which way from a mighty big mug of ‘builder’s tea’ to an afternoon tea party tipple in a fine bone china pinkie-finger tea set, a jolly good English Breakfast cuppa is the consummate crowd pleaser.
+Drunk every which way from a mighty big mug of ‘builder’s tea’ to an afternoon tea party tipple in a fine bone china pinky-finger tea set, a jolly good English Breakfast cuppa is the consummate crowd pleaser.

 What is English Breakfast tea?